collective/poi.receivemail/README.rst

 Compatibility
 -------------

-This has been tested with Plone 3.3.5 and Products.Poi 1.2.11.
-Should work fine with Plone 4.x and Poi 2.x as well.
+poi.receivemail has been tested with Plone 4.3 and Poi 2.3.
+Since version 3 it uses ``plone.api``.
+For earlier versions, please use poi.receivemail 2.x.

 Usage